eoncarlyle/learning-rust/Chapter3.md

 mutex.signal()
 ```

 The problem is that a single thread can pass through the second mutex and then be put back in place into the second.

-My attempt:
+My initial attempt of the problem is below.
+The biggest issue is that not all threads wait at the start of the first turnstile.

 ```
 turnstile0.wait()
 turnstile0.signal()